dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 ### Deploy the app framework-dependent

 Apps published as framework-dependent are cross-platform and don't include the .NET runtime in the deployment.
-Azure App Services includes the .NET runtime.
+Azure App Service includes the .NET runtime.

 # [Visual Studio](#tab/visual-studio)